joolfe/vue-diagram-maker/README.md

 ## TODO

+- Css style, we cannot see clear everything add more boerders and thing
 - Potential node should have the same properties as the one get from panel.
-- Panel css fix everything.
-- Edges are not in the middle of the adapter
 - Edges badged should have border be in the middle.
+- Menu should not select when click in options.
 - Create logo and put in the menu bar.
 - Create end nodes
 - Create Start Node.